codelad1304/agentic-compute-mcp/README.md

 - You must pay for invocations automatically using the configured x402 EVM private key.
 - Do NOT attempt to run Python locally if data requires complex optimization; route it to `execute_code`.
 - For any unformatted CSV data, run `sanitize_csv` before performing mathematical analysis.
 - When generating charts, use `generate_plot`.
 The backend will automatically save the chart directly to the local file system as a PNG.
-Do not attempt to read base64 strings.'
+Do not attempt to read base64 strings.
 ```

 ## License